Jbleezy/BO1-Reimagined/README.md

 * Add fast ADS to Speed Cola (when it becomes possible through game_mod)
 * Add fast grenade throw to Speed Cola (when it becomes possible through game_mod)
 * Add fast sprint recovery to Deadshot (when it becomes possible through game_mod)
+* Add left and right empty idle, drop, raise, sprint, and dive anims for dual wields weapons (engine currently uses only main weapon anims for these)

 ### Maybe
 * Remove switching weapons check from perks, knives, and pack-a-punch?